Driving in Mexico: All you Need to Know

-If driving in Mexico is in your plans for your next trip to this beautiful country, you will want to read this post first.
+If driving in Mexico is part of your plans for your next trip to this beautiful country, you should read this post first.

-I live in Mexico and I have been driving around for the past 13 years, both with my own car and car rentals and I believe there are many things that you should know before renting a car that will make your trip easier and with fewer surprises.
+I live in Mexico and have been driving around for the past 13 years, both with my own car and car rentals.
+I believe there are many things that you should know before renting a car that will make your trip easier and with fewer surprises.

-In this post, I cover all the most important aspects of renting a car and driving in Mexico to help you understand more about whether it’s for you or not.
+In this post, I cover all the most important aspects of renting a car and driving in Mexico to help you decide whether it’s for you.

-I don’t think driving in Mexico is dangerous (at least in certain regions), as many would think, but there are some practical and common-sense rules that you need to follow.
-And that is what I am going to cover in this post.
+Driving in Mexico isn’t as dangerous (at least in certain regions) as many would think, but there are some practical and common-sense rules that you need to follow.
+I will cover those in this post.

 Driving in Mexico: an overview